mlpce/tosbindl/README.md

   ```

 ### gemdos.Cprnos ()
-  Cprnos. printer output status.
+  Cprnos.
+Check output status of GEMDOS handle 3 (normally the printer).

   ```
   Results
-    1. boolean: true if printer is ready to accept a character
+    1. boolean: true if ready to accept a character
   ```

 ### gemdos.Cauxis ()
   Cauxis.
-RS232 input status.
+Check input status of GEMDOS handle 2.
+  The runtime library may automatically redirect handle 2 to the console to provide stderr, so handle 2 may not be attached to the serial port by default.

   ```
   Results